The Phonebook Database

 Let's explain the migration code structure in detail:

-• The init function is called when the package is imported.
-Keep in mind that Go compiler will import these files in alphabetical order, so the order of the migrations is important.
+initfunction is called when the package is imported.
+Keep in mind that Go compiler will import these files in alphabetical order, so the order of the migrations is important. - The

-• We set the ID of the migration, which is a unique identifier for the migration.
-This should naturally follow the name of the file.
+IDof the migration, which is a unique identifier for the migration.
+This should naturally follow the name of the file. - The

 All migrations will have the same structure as the above so you can bookmark this page for reference.